cjudd/binary-clock-workshop/sos.md

 # SOS

 This is a lab intended to test your ability to control LEDs and look up documentation.
-In this lab, you will create a SOS script incase you are in an immergancy.
-Maybe be chased by the disapproving gorilla at the Kalihari.
-The SOS script will blink ...---... or short short short long long long short short short repeat.
+In this lab, you will create a SOS script incase you are in an emergancy. <!-- Maybe you are being chased by the disapproving gorilla at the Kalihari.--> The SOS script will blink ...---... or short short short long long long short short short repeat.

 ## SOS Challenge